Prasaanth-K-Y/stock-alert/README.md

 ## Stock Alert Service (stock-alert)

-The Stock Alert Service is responsible for managing items, orders, customers, and monitoring stock levels.
-When stock falls below the minimum threshold, it triggers notifications to customers via gRPC.
+The Stock Alert Service is responsible for managing items, orders, users, and monitoring stock levels.
+When stock falls below the minimum threshold, it triggers notifications to users via gRPC.

 ### Restock Functionality

-The Restock feature ensures that customers are notified when stock levels are low.
+The Restock feature ensures that users are notified when stock levels are low.
-When an order would reduce an item's stock below its minStock, a Restock entry is created with itemId and the customerId of affected customers.
+When an order would reduce an item's stock below its `minStock`, a Restock entry is created with `itemId` and the `userId` of affected users.
-Once the item is restocked, all affected customers’ notifications fields are updated, informing them that the item is available again.
+Once the item is restocked, all affected users’ notifications are updated, informing them that the item is available again.
-This helps maintain proactive communication with customers and improves order fulfillment for popular or limited-stock items.
+This helps maintain proactive communication with users and improves order fulfillment for popular or limited-stock items.

+### Security

+* **Authentication:** JWT-based authentication.
+During login, a token is generated and returned to the client.
+* **Authorization:** Role-based authorization is enforced on each endpoint using the user’s `role` field:

+  * `Admin` – CSRF token retrieval.
+  * `Seller` – Add items and update item stock.
+  * `Customer` – Browse items and place orders (Categories as prime, non-prime users).
+* **Token usage:** Every request to protected endpoints must include the JWT token in the `Authorization` header.
+The server validates the token and extracts the user’s role to authorize actions.
+* **Role enforcement:** Each endpoint explicitly checks the role and responds with `403 Forbidden` if the user is unauthorized.

+---

 ## Notification Service (noti)